What are root name servers?

 Since root servers are at the root of the DNS hierarchy, it isn’t possible to walk through the DNS hierarchy to find them: the resolvers wouldn’t know where to look.
 Instead, there is a list of well-known and rarely changed root server IP addresses, and every DNS resolver has that list of IP addresses included with the software.
-If a root server does need to change addresses – something that has happened twice in the last ten years – this does not present a significant problem.
+If a root server does need to change addresses – something that has happened multiple times over the years – this does not present a significant problem.
 Older resolvers continue to work by using the other 12 root server addresses, and their list gets updated when their software is updated.

 While root servers are critical infrastructure, the failure of a single root server won’t be noticed by most Internet users.
 Individual servers that fail should withdraw their address announcements, allowing queries to be answered by a different server responding to the same address.
 If all instances of a single address are unreachable, either in general or for a specific part of the world, there are 12 more root server IP addresses to choose from.
-The chances of all 300+ root servers or all 13 root server IP addresses being unreachable at once are very small, and the root server system is, thus, very reliable.
+The chances of all 750+ root server instances or all 13 root server IP addresses being unreachable at the same time are very small, and the root server system is, thus, very reliable.

 You can also read these excellent guides on the root server system:

 - Root server FAQ with Lars-Johan Liman

 - The Internet Domain Name System Explained for Non-Experts by Daniel Karrenberg

 The following websites have more information on the root server system:

 • Root Server Technical Operations Association

 • Internet Society Briefings on the root servers